WARNING: Typed on a phone and will probably have really odd typos and autocorrect making stuff into French

 8. Try to understand where others are coming from

 It’s hard to see a side you’re against.
 I know that.
 I can barely look at people who eat pineapple pizza.
 (Kidding!
-I actually think it’s okay!)
+I actually think the controversial food okay!)
 It’s a good idea to question your own opinions before you press them onto others—especially your strong opinions.
 It’s a lot better to lose an argument with yourself than to lose one with a developer who is supposed to be on your side.
 It’s like robbing yourself of your self-esteem!
 Cheerful.
 I mean, imagine if you argued with someone and told them ten comes after eight.
 How embarrassing would that be?
 If only you thought about it before saying it.

 10. Discuss aspects of games together

 Whether they’re the builder, animator, composer, scripter, translator, GUI designer, or just some random person on the development squad, talk together.
 Collaborate.
 Not only does this bring developers closer while stirring up new game ideas (it’s fun!), but it also means a combination of a variety of different minds to make one.
 These ideas are often more unique than those of an individual.
 Become one. :3

 11. Be nice

 Okay.
 Good luck not dying on Twitter! ;33333333